Sumireneko/export_shapes_plugin/README.md

 >   :

 ### Update histries
+2024.05.25 v0.2 First Release
 2025.10.19 v0.3
 - Preliminary PyQt6 compatibility added Updated import logic to support PyQt6 for future Krita 6.x compatibility.
 - Note: PyQt6 functionality has not been tested yet.
 This change is preparatory and not guaranteed to be stable.

-2024.05.25 v0.2 First Release
+2026.02.17 v0.4
+- Krita 5.3 and 6 compatible (PyQt5 / PyQt6 supported)
+- Added a compatibility layer for PyQt5 and PyQt6 (qt_compat.py).
+This layer handles various API changes, including the transition from exec_() to exec(),
+updated enum types, event handling differences, and changes in the UI file loader.